 Estimated Cost: $249,700

-Grant-funded Big Thompson River Master Plan will deliver a multi-objective master plan for the 9.1 miles of river that runs through the City of Loveland.
+The final draft of the Grant-funded Big Thompson River Master Plan will be presented to City Council in 2018.
+This master plan covers 9.1 miles of river that runs through the City of Loveland.

 Estimated Cost: $ 3.3 Million